 And the best part for Tokyo dwellers is that this year I discovered a place to see them that is a LOT closer than the more famous places (which involve daunting & expensive train schleps).
 Hitsujiyama in Chichibu is only a ¥1600 train ride from Ikebukuro Station!

 Shibazakura bloom during the entire month of May.
-If you want to feast your eyes on their vast pinkness, a map is on my website, The Tokyo Guide I Wish I’d Had.
 I took the train (98 minutes from Ikebukuro to Chichibu Station) then walked to the park from there (it takes about 15 minutes).
 Admission to the shibazakura fields during the blooming season is ¥300.